mrakshith21/draft-ipv6-over-bluetooth/draft-elkins-v6ops-ipv6blt.md

 The kernel mode involves low level operations such as filtering packets through network interfaces and establishing Bluetooth links.
 The driver is a core component that filters outgoing IPv6 packets and can also filter incoming ones, forwarding them appropriately.
 It also can push a given IPv6 packet embedded in a Bluetooth packet, into the network stack, for an appropriate application to consume.

 Components operating in the user mode are as follows.
 The Packet Processing App, working with the driver, is an important component that bridges the packet's transition from the IP layer to Bluetooth and vice versa.
 It obtains Bluetooth-based link-local addresses, scans for nearby Bluetooth devices, compresses IPv6 packet headers and initiates transfer of Bluetooth packets or receipt.
 It makes use of libraries - a 6LowPAN library for address and header compression, a driver interop library to communicate with the driver.
-The GATT server, is also  initiated by the Packet Processing App, provides IPSP, supporting IPv6 over Bluetooth and operates on all node and allowing them to act as both clients and servers as needed.
+The GATT server, also  initiated by the Packet Processing App, provides IPSP, supporting IPv6 over Bluetooth and operates on all node and allowing them to act as both clients and servers as needed.

 ## Components
 The following are the components involved in the implementation of the IPv6 over Bluetooth in Windows operating system.